- Briefing Room

-The Center for Transportation Workforce Development manages activities that integrate transportation into college and university programs that aim to increase the number of post-secondary students interested in pursuing transportation-related careers to develop a highly qualified transportation workforce.
-The Center provides management, leadership, and coordination for student transportation education programs that supply the "pipeline" with highly skilled individuals for the transportation workforce.
+The Center for Transportation Workforce Development manages activities that integrate transportation into college and university programs striving to increase the number of post-secondary students interested in pursuing transportation-related careers.
+The Center provides management, leadership, and coordination for student transportation education programs to support the development of highly skilled individuals for the transportation workforce.

 The National Summer Transportation Institute Program provides grants to Universities and Colleges to develop programs that better promote awareness of Science, Technology, Engineering and Match (STEM) educational and career opportunities among disadvantaged and at-risk middle and high school students around the country.